DiviProject/docs/source/index.html.md

 [Cryptopia Website](https://www.cryptopia.co.nz/Exchange/?market=DIVX_BTC)

 On September 27th 2018, the conversion process began, whereby each DIVX can be converted to 100 DIVI on the official blockchain.
-This process has no cut-off date.

 Genesis block date: September 27, 2018
 Starting coin circulation: 617,160,700 DIVI